inesoi/inesoi.github.io/source/_posts/2018-08-19-import-from-china.md

 Most small quantity buyers find Chinese suppliers **on Internet**.
 Even customers who buy larger quantity (around USD 30,000-50,000 for each order), they seldom actually come to China for finding suppliers, except attending some fairs.

 First is the high cost, including air ticket, hotel fee, and traffic allowance, and it will cost totally around USD 4,000 for a week visiting China.
-Second is finding a good Chinese supplier is a tough task, except you go directly to some places like fairs or **[Yiwu wholesale market](https://jingsourcing.com/yiwu-wholesale-market-guide-1/)**.
+Second is finding a good Chinese supplier is a tough task, except you go directly to some places like fairs or [Yiwu wholesale market](https://blog.inesoi.com/trade/2018-08-28-yiwu-wholesale-market-complete-guide).
 Or you already contacted suppliers before coming to China.

 ### a.
 Alibaba